 The rated voltage of a motor is the voltage at which it operates at peak efficiency.
 Most DC motors can be operated somewhat above or below their range, but it’s best to plan to operate them at their rated voltage.
 Dropping below rated voltage reduces the motor’s power, and operating above the rated voltage may burn the motor out.
 Plan on the motor’s top speed being at rated voltage, and slowest speed at no more than 50% less than the rated voltage.

 Motors draw current depending on the load they’re pulling.
 Usually more load means more current.
 Every motor has a stall current, which is the current it draws when it’s stopped by an opposing force.
-This stall current is much greater than the running current, or current that it draws under no load.
-Your power supply for a motor should be able to handle the stall current with extra amperage to spare.
-Motors may draw near the stall current for a brief period of time when starting up, to overcome their inertia.
+This stall current is generally much greater than the running current, or current that the motor draws under no load.
+Your power supply for a motor should be able to supply the stall current with extra amperage to spare.
+Motors will draw the stall current for a brief period of time when starting up, to overcome their inertia.

-Torque is the measure of a motor’s pulling force.
-It’s measured by the force a motor can pull when the opposing force is attached to a shaft attached to its center rod.
+Torque is the measure of a motor’s turning force.
+It’s the force a motor can pull when the opposing force is attached to a shaft attached to its center rod.
 If the shaft sticks out a foot from the motor’s center, and the motor can pull one pound on that shaft, the motor’s torque is one foot-pound.
 Figure 3 illustrates this with a motor that supplies 1g*cm.
-Motor manufacturers haven’t standardized this measurement, so sometimes you will see it as ft.-lb., lb-ft., oz.-in, in.-oz., g-cm (gram-centimeter), and any other weight to length variation you can think of.
 Related video: Torque and Gearboxes

 Often you’ll see a motor rated in ohms.
 This just gives you the resistance that the motor’s coil offers.
 Using Ohm’s Law (voltage = current x resistance), you can calculate the motor’s current draw if you know the rated voltage and the coil resistance.